Governmentwide Financial Report System (GFRS)

 GFRS replaces Federal Agencies' Centralized Trial-Balance System (FACTS I) and Intragovernmental Fiduciary Confirmation System (IFCS).
 Both systems were decommissioned in FY 2014.

-The final submission date for the bulk file for this year is November 17, 2015
+The final date for the closing package for this year is November 17, 2015

 Who is responsible for a Closing Package?